lupyuen/lupyuen.github.io/src/auto2.md

 1. When we commit a change to the __PineDio Branch__, GitHub Actions triggers a build of the branch. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/.github/workflows/pinedio.yml#L7-L77)

-    We run our __Automated Testing__ on PineDio Stack to verify that the build works OK with LoRaWAN and Touch Panel.
+    We run our __Automated Testing__ on PineDio Stack to verify that the build works OK with LoRaWAN and Touch Panel. [(Like this)](https://github.com/lupyuen/incubator-nuttx/releases/tag/pinedio-2022-05-10)

 1. If the PineDio Branch has tested OK, we merge the PineDio Branch to the __PineCone (Release) Branch__.

     GitHub Actions triggers a build for the __PineCone Branch__. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/master/.github/workflows/bl602-commit.yml#L7-L272)

-    Our __Automated Testing__ verifies the PineCone (Release) Build with LoRaWAN on PineCone BL602.
+    Our __Automated Testing__ verifies the PineCone (Release) Build with LoRaWAN on PineCone BL602. [(Like this)](https://github.com/lupyuen/incubator-nuttx/releases/tag/release-2022-05-10)

 1. If the PineCone Branch has tested OK, we merge the PineCone (Release) Branch to the __Downstream Branch__.

     GitHub Actions triggers a build for the __Downstream Branch__. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/downstream/.github/workflows/bl602-downstream.yml#L7-L272)

-    For one last time, we run our __Automated Testing__ on PineCone BL602 to verify that the Downstream Build works OK with LoRaWAN.
+    For one last time, we run our __Automated Testing__ on PineCone BL602 to verify that the Downstream Build works OK with LoRaWAN. [(Like this)](https://github.com/lupyuen/incubator-nuttx/releases/tag/downstream-2022-05-10)

     Downstream Branch is now ready to __accept new updates__ from NuttX Mainline.
 (Within the next 2 weeks)

 That's what we do today to sync the PineDio and PineCone Branches.

+(We do the same for NuttX Apps, just before every merge of NuttX OS)

 ![GPIO Expander for PineDio Stack](https://lupyuen.github.io/images/expander-title.jpg)